Results.

 |

-Application struck out for failure to pursue proceedings and lack of instructions; restoration possible on good cause.
+Application struck out for failure to pursue proceedings and inability to locate applicant; restoration allowed on good cause.

 |